 How Can I Help My Child Deal With It?

 - Fix leaky pipes, faucets, or roofs.
 Clean and repair roof gutters regularly.

-- Make sure your bathrooms and basement are well ventilated.
-Install and use exhaust fans to help lower moisture in these areas.
+- Make sure your bathrooms, kitchen, and basement are well-ventilated.
+Open windows or install and use exhaust fans to help lower moisture in these areas.

 - Run a dehumidifier in the basement or other damp areas.
 Empty and clean the water pan often.

-- Remove wallpaper and wall-to-wall carpeting from bathrooms and basement rooms.
+- If possible, remove wallpaper and wall-to-wall carpeting from bathrooms and basement rooms.

 - Avoid houseplants, which may harbor mold in their soil.

-- Clean any visible mold or mildew with a solution that's 1 part chlorine bleach to 10 parts water.
+- Clean any visible mold with soap and water, vinegar, or a special cleaning product for mold.
+You can also use a solution that's 1 part chlorine bleach to 10 parts water, but be sure to ventilate the area well.
 Don't paint or caulk over moldy surfaces without cleaning them first.

-- When painting bathrooms or other damp areas of your house, use anti-mildew paint.
+- When painting bathrooms or other damp areas of your house, use anti-mold paint.

 - If there's visible mold on ceiling tiles, remove and replace them.
 Also check to see if there's a leaky pipe that may be causing the problem.

 - When mold counts are high, kids should take their allergy medicine before going outdoors.
 They should try to avoid outdoor areas where mold is common, like leaf piles and uncut fields.
 After playing outdoors, they should bathe or shower and change clothes.